 Below are places I’ve had ramen and or homemade Chinese Noodle soup that it’s worth the money spent and it’s filling.

-In addition to the happy hour offer, I had to experience the food.
+In addition to the happy hour offer, I had to taste the food.
 The menu had a great variety of bar food.
-I was there for a brief birthday party and I had dinner plans after so I only ordered one appetizer and their only dessert item on the menu.
+I was there for a co-worker’s birthday party and I had dinner plans after so I only ordered one appetizer and their only dessert item on the menu.

 For appetizers, I went with the combo of onion rings and Tater Tots ($7), portions were pretty big so it is great for sharing.
 Both tater tots and onion rings were crisp to perfection; the grease complemented and absorbed the vanilla vodka and ginger ale cocktail I had.